Home and Property

 - Get any damp patches in your home checked by a surveyor as they could be a sign of a gradual leak within the wall

 - Simple things you can do yourself include regularly checking radiator valves, overflows on toilets and looking for leaks on water or central heating tanks.
-And consider fitting a device such as Flood Check to detect leaks at an early stage.
+Consider fitting a flood detection device to alert you to leaks at an early stage.

 This will normally be located below your kitchen sink, or wherever the water supply enters your home.
 Make sure you can access it and close it easily.